PaulZC/Data_Recovery_System/PCB.md

 ![Shorts_3](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/img/Shorts_3.JPG)

-Solder any remaining surface mount components by hand and then use a cotton bud (q-tip) dipped in Iso-Propyl Alcohol (IPA / Propanol / rubbing alcohol) to remove any flux residue.
+Use a cotton bud (q-tip) dipped in Iso-Propyl Alcohol (IPA / Propanol / rubbing alcohol) to remove any flux residue.

 All being well, your PCB should look like this: